Hokianga – Guide for Backpackers

 The first stretch of this walk is to Cathedral Grove with a whole group of kauri, then make your way to the seventh-largest kauri in the Waipua Forest, the Yakas tree.

 There is also the option to do a Waipoua night tour with a local guide who shares the natural history of these forests, as well as the cultural history of the Maori people in Hokianga.

-The highlight of the Waiotemarama Loop Track is the 20 metre waterfall, seen only 15 minutes into the walk.
-The less visited waterfall is by no means less spectacular!
-In fact, the peace and serenity makes the visit more worthwhile.
+The highlight of the Waiotemarama Loop Track is the 20-metre waterfall, seen only 15 minutes into the walk.
+The less-visited waterfall is by no means less spectacular!
+In fact, the peace and serenity make the visit more worthwhile.